yanghow77/Lilypond-music/README.md

 # Lilypond-music
 music scores using lilypond
-We use lilypond t0 create music scores and sound track
+We use lilypond to create music scores and sound track